mxochicale/hhkb/README.md

 ---

 Today, Monday the 5th of March 2018, I have collected my HHKB which comes from JAPAN.
-I have been waiting for this experience for a year and it makes me feel so smoothly.
+I have been waiting for this experience for a year and it makes me feel so smoothly (re-reading on 23 march 2018 -- I didn't know what I mean by smoothly I guess I felt nice and cool about using such nice gizmo).
 However, but before to start fully enjoying such fabulous experiences.
 I want to put some thoughts about the use of the keyboard.